 I would like to introduce one of the most interesting techniques in photography — “Panning”.
 Many might wonder and ask:” What is panning?”
 “Using frying pan?”
 Answer is no.

 Panning is very simple, just set shutter speed, aperture, hold your camera and pan along with moving subject (tracking motion with your camera).
-Guess what will you get?
+Guess what you will get?
 Bingo!
 A sharp subject with blurred background.
 Of course, you might think this is easy, but it can be a little tricky.

 Let me share some tips with you on how to master “Panning” and discover the fun of using it.